 Many of the wealthy corporate elite have wanted to control the system as they did in the late 1800's and early 1900's.
 In the last 35 to 40 years they have put billions into doing just that and have succeeded in gaining control of the political system at the national level and in many states (see page 3).

-Government regulations and laws that protect the public interests, have been weakened or removed by our elected officials.
+Government regulations and laws that protect the public interests, have been weakened or removed by corporate-friendly elected officials.
 The conservative 5 of the Supreme Court have added to the problem by ruling that corporations are people and money is speech.
 The money in politics flood-gates have been opened!
 This has allowed a small group of wealthy corporate elites to increase their wealth and political power.
 This article (HERE) comparing the 2012 elections at this point to the 2016 election makes that point.

 Restoring truth, fairness, and justice to our political system so we have a government of the people, by the people, and for 'We the People'.
 As Justice Louis Brandeis said "We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can't have both!

 Increasing the number of informed, involved, voting, and take-action citizens who:

 (1) understand the urgency and scope of this 'problem',